chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 e.g. `journalctl --follow --unit hab-sup | grep 'automate-ha-elasticsearch'`

- * To view frontend (chef-automate and chef-server instances) logs, execute below command This will show logs related to frontend nodes
+ * To view frontend (chef-automate and chef-server instances) logs, execute below command.
+   This will show logs related to frontend nodes

  `journalctl --follow --unit chef-automate`

-* Use `grep` to filter out logs for a single service, for example to view the `ingest` logs on an Automate frontend:
+* Use `grep` to filter out logs for a single service, for example to view the `ingest` logs on an Automate frontend.

 e.g. `journactl --follow --unit chef-automate | grep ingest.service`